Automatic Consideration - Freshmen

 National Scholar Award

-Non-resident and international students will be considered for our National Scholar Award, which range from $500 to $2,000 per year.
+Non-resident and international students will be considered for our National Scholar Award, ranging from $500 to $2,000 per year.
 Students will be notified at the time of admission to Morris.

 National Merit Scholarships